ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_Deploying_DCvEdge1.md

     ```
     show control connections
     ```
-> You can also issue `show control connections-history` in the event of failures to find out why is the connection not working as expected.
-A few helpful commands are `show certificate installed` and `show certificate validity`.
+    {% include tip.html content="You can also issue `show control connections-history` in the event of failures to find out why is the connection not working as expected.
+A few helpful commands are `show certificate installed` and `show certificate validity`" %}

 2. On the vManage GUI, navigate to **Monitor -> Network Devices** (the computer icon on the left-hand side)